-First the million dollar question: Why?
-“There are so many reasons you might find yourself learning how to prune a plant, including general grooming,” says Erin Marino, plant expert and marketing director of The Sill.
-“Pruning can help your plant grow compact and bushy, or allow you to remove dying foliage allowing your plant to refocus its energy on healthy growth.”
+But, you may be wondering, why is this?
+"There are so many reasons you might find yourself learning how to prune a plant, including general grooming," says Erin Marino, plant expert and editorial director of The Sill.
+"Pruning can help your plant grow compact and bushy, or allow you to remove dying foliage, allowing your plant to refocus its energy on healthy growth."

-“Most leafy plants can benefit from the occasional pruning, and you might find yourself benefiting, too,” says Marino.
-“Sometimes that pruned foliage—if healthy—can be propagated into an entirely new plant.
-My favorite plant to prune and propagate is the Pothos, because I can easily propagate trimmed stems in water.”
+"Most leafy plants can benefit from the occasional pruning," says Marino.
+"Sometimes that pruned foliage—if healthy—can be propagated into an entirely new plant.
+My favorite plant to prune and propagate is the Pothos, because I can easily propagate trimmed stems in water."

 "Felco pruning shears are the traditional go-to for outdoor or larger plants, but indoors on I usually just use a pair of small scissors," Marino says.
 "One thing to note is I clean them after each use."

 How to prune plants the right way, in 5 easy steps